elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

 ## Set operations

-We compose set-theoretic types by using set operations (hence the name).
+We compose types by using set operations.
 For example, to say a function returns either atoms or integers, one could write: `atom() or integer()`.

 Intersections are available via the `and` operator, such as `atom() and integer()`, which in this case it becomes the empty set `none()`. `term()` is the union of all types, also known as the "top" type.